erickhun/blog/content/posts/investing-from-taiwan.md

 description = ""
 draft = false
 image = "/img/about-bg.jpg"
-title = "How to invest from Taiwan (for a non-US citizen)"
+title = "How to invest in ETFs and stocks from Taiwan"
 +++

  I've spent a trendemous amount of time investigating on how to invest effectively from Taiwan.
 Many expats asked me the questions, so I've decided to write down how do I do it.
 I'll also write different options you could explore.
 This article **will likely apply to non-US citizen**.
 I'm also not a financial advisor, and invite you to make more research.
 My recommendation could also not fit you.
 Please seek profesional advices.